adminalphabots/alphabots_public/README.md

 ## TradingView Strategies

-The `TradingView/sample_tradingview.txt` file contains a Pine Script strategy that demonstrates:
+The `TradingView/` folder contains a Pine Script strategy that demonstrates:
 - Supertrend indicator implementation
 - JSON alert generation for Alphabots Signal webhook
 - Entry/exit logic with dynamic symbol support

 ### Setting Up Webhook in TradingView
 To set up a webhook in TradingView, follow these steps: